 - How much would the plan pay for out-of-network care?

 Before scheduling a visit with a new provider, ask if he or she takes part in your plan.
 Also, ask if he or she takes part in the specific network you belong to in that plan (PPO, POS, EPO or HMO).
 If you choose to go out of network, ask the provider’s staff how much he or she will charge.
 You can see if it’s in line with other providers’ fees in your area.
-To do that, use this website.
+To do that, use the medical and dental cost lookup tools on this website.

 You probably see a lot of references to in-network and out-of-network care on your insurer’s website or in your plan materials.
 But you may be wondering, how do plans choose their networks?
 And, how are they making sure you get the care you need?